1,000+ 5-STAR REVIEWS

 Step 7: Final Safety Check

 Check everything closely.
 Look for loose bolts, uneven cables, or strange sounds.
-Stop and call a garage door repair expert for help if something seems off.
+Stop and contact a professional garage door repair expert if the door feels unbalanced, makes unusual noises, or doesn’t move smoothly.

 What to Do After You Change a Garage Door Cable

 Keeping your garage door in good shape after a repair helps it last longer and work safely.
+Routine inspections and lubrication as part of regular garage door maintenance can help reduce cable wear and prevent unexpected garage door problems over time.
 Here are some easy after-repair maintenance tips to follow:

 1. Lubricate All Moving Parts